RiccardoMaffei/FreedomOutside/README.md

 #####The map
 The map section shows the explored part of the map from the perspective of the current prisoner.
-Every prisoner can view only up to 2 rooms away from his position in every direction but can't see if and where are other prisoners because the lighting system is not working propely in the old prison and the other prisoners are hidden.
+Every prisoner can view only up to 2 rooms away from his position in every direction but can't see if and where are other prisoners because the lighting system is not working properly in the old prison and the other prisoners are hidden.
 Every prisoner can see other prisoners if they are in the same room.

 #####The current prisoner's name